 In May 2018, the BLS reported that food service managers in the 90th percentile or higher earned $92,410 or more per year, whereas the bottom 10th percentile earned $31,580 or less per year.
 Individuals who worked in secondary and elementary schools earned an average annual salary of $65,730 in that same year.

 The primary responsibilities for school food service directors are the day-to-day operations of cafeterias and food stands serving food in schools.
 Meal planning is a major component of the job; it's important for individuals in this capacity to have a working knowledge of food preparation and food safety techniques.
 A school food service director must be able to operate and oversee the upkeep of all kitchen equipment.

 School food service directors are responsible for hiring, training, and dismissing food service workers.
 Employee-related duties include keeping work and training records, managing payroll, and coordinating schedules and shifts.
 Also, food service directors need to possess strong leadership and administration skills, be effective communicators, and have a solid knowledge of food production.

-The BLS reports that the number of jobs for food service directors, including those working at schools, was expected to increase five percent between 2014 and 2024.
+The BLS reports that the number of jobs for food service directors, including those working at schools, was expected to increase much faster than the average between 2018 and 2028.
 Competition for jobs is expected to be fierce through the close of this decade, with individuals with experience and education pertaining to the field having distinct advantages in acquiring positions.

 Education and Experience